Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Background: Risk-based inspection planning

 The simplifications introduced to the I\&M decision-making problem by pre-defining a set of decision rules are listed below: \begin{enumerate}[label=\roman*)] \item Observations (inspections) are planned according to a pre-defined heuristic rule.
 Two heuristic rules are commonly employed in the literature \citep{Straub2004Thesis}: \begin{itemize} \item Equidistant inspections: inspections are planned at constant intervals of time $\Delta t$. \item Failure probability threshold: inspections are planned just before a pre-defined annual failure probability $\Delta P_F$ threshold is reached. \end{itemize} \item If the outcome of an inspection indicates damage detection $(d>d_{det})$, a repair action is immediately performed.
 In that case, the repair probability is equal to the probability of detection $P_R=P(d>d_{det})$.
 Alternatively, other heuristic rules can also be imposed (adding computational complexity), such as that a repair is performed if an inspection indicates detection $(d>d_{det})$ and a pre-defined failure probability threshold $P_F$ is simultaneously exceeded. \item After a component is repaired, it is assumed that it behaves like a component with no damage detection, i.e. the remaining life can be computed as if the inspection at the time of repair indicates no damage detection.
 With these assumptions, the decision tree represented in Figure \ref{FIG:dectree} can be simplified to a single branch.
-As an alternative, if a repair is performed at time $t$ and it is assumed to be perfect, the component returns to its initial damage state at the beginning of a new decision tree with a lifetime equal to $\bar{t}_N=t_N-t$. \end{enumerate}
+Alternatively, if a repair is performed at time $t$ and it is assumed to be perfect, the component returns to its initial damage state at the beginning of a new decision tree with a lifetime equal to $\bar{t}_N=t_N-t$. \end{enumerate}

 Summarizing, one can simplify the problem to one decision tree branch by assuming that: (i) inspections are to be planned according to a heuristic rule, (ii) a repair is to be performed if an inspection indicates detection, and (iii) after a repair is performed, the inspection at that time is considered as a no detection event.
-In this case, the individual contributions to the total expected cost in Equation \ref{Eq:Util1}, can be computed analytically.
-The expected inspection cost $\mathbf{E}[C_I(h,t_{N})]$ is computed as the sum of all conducted inspections $I_n$ discounted by the factor $\gamma \in [0,1]$:
+In this case, the individual contributions to the total expected cost in Equation \ref{Eq:Util1} can be computed analytically.